The City Corporation maintains two lists of voters for its residents:

-During the canvass the Electoral Registration Officer reviews and updates the information contained in both the Ward Lists and the Electoral Register and to do this, forms are sent to each residential address.
+During the canvass the Electoral Registration Officer reviews and updates the information contained in both lists so forms are sent to each residential address.

 Being able to vote gives you a say on important issues that affect you and your community - everything from roads and recycling, to education and climate change.
 You must be registered first to vote in elections, which can be called at short notice, so there may not be time to register later.